-I’ve been studied bioinformatics for more than 3 years, but still not a bioinformatician yet.
+I’ve been studied bioinformatics for more than three years, but still not a bioinformatician yet.

-To be a bioinformatician is my dream since I stepped into this mystery world.
-In my opinion, there are two basic skills for a mature bioinformatician: coding and scientific writing.
+To be a bioinformatician is my dream since I stepped into this mysterious world.
+In my opinion, there are two essential skills for a seasoned bioinformatician: coding and scientific writing.

 Coding holds a crucial role in bioinformatics.
-The amount of Biological data is expanding.
+The amount of biological data is expanding.
 Steady coding ability will facilitate your experience when dealing with multi-omics data and biomedical text data.
-When dealing with text data, python is a good choice to parse text, analyze segment and yield information.
+When dealing with text data, python is an excellent choice to parse text, analyze segment and yield information.
 While when you need some statistics or visualization, R is impassable.
-The whole task is processed under *nix operating system.
-When an algorithm is fully developed, you should deploy it as a software to let others use.
-This is a tough step, because build a user-friendly software is not an easy thing.
-So, with all these consideration, coding can never be too vital to a bioinformatician.
+The whole task processed under *nix operating system.
+When an algorithm is fully developed, you should deploy it as software to let others use.
+It is a tough step because build a user-friendly software is not an easy thing.
+So, with all these considerations, coding can never be too vital to a bioinformatician.

 At the end of this small piece of text, I know where I want to go, do you?